itay-nakash/itay-nakash.github.io/_news/announcemnet_6.md

 related_posts: false
 ---

-Starting my full-time role as an NLP Researcher at IBM!
-My work will focus on Gen-AI safety and agentic AI security, exploring new challenges in the field.
+I’m starting my full-time role as an NLP Researcher at IBM Research, focusing on Gen-AI safety and agentic AI security.
+Looking forward to tackling new challenges in the field!